Matheus-IT/Matheus-IT/README.md

 - 👨‍💻 I’m a Full Stack Developer;
 - 🚀 Passionate about building efficient and user-centric applications
+- 💻 I develop web and mobile applications, and I specialize on backend.
 - ⚡ Fun fact: I love learning other languages, so far I'm fluent in English and I'm also learning French

 ### My Development Stack